-- Rule 1: Children looked after by the local authority, including children who were previously looked after but were then adopted (or became subject to a child arrangements order or a special guardianship order. - Rule 2: Medical or Social Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+Rule 1: Children looked after

+and children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or a special guardianship order)\.

+Rule 2: Medical or Social

+Children for whom it can be demonstrated that they have a particular medical or social need to go to the school\.

-A panel of officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+A panel of HCC officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
 The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.

-- Rule 3: Sibling Children who have a sibling on the roll of the school or linked school at the time of application.
+Rule 3: Sibling

+Children who have a sibling on the roll of the school or linked school at the time of application\.
+This applies to reception through to Year 5.